AdaCore/learn/intro_to_ada.rst

--  Explicit is better than implicit: Although weirdly this is a `Python <www.TODOpython.com>`__ commandment, Ada takes it way further than any language I know of:
+-  Explicit is better than implicit: Although weirdly this is a `Python <www.TODOpython.com>`__ commandment, Ada takes it way further than any language we know of:

    -  There is mostly no structural typing, and most types need to be explicitly named by the programmer.